 Shareholder’s Loan is a form of financing falling under the debt category, where the source of financing is the shareholders of the company and that is why it is called so, this loan is of subordinate level, wherein the repayment happens after all other liabilities are paid off and even the interest payment is generally deferred as per the terms of the loan indenture.

 - Shareholders Loan is another form of financing that the companies go for when they are at a very initial stage and can’t afford bank loans or debt financing or may not be getting the same because of anything concrete to show off to the lenders.
 In such cases, apart from putting in share capital, shareholders also give out loans to the company at fixed interest terms and conditions.

-- Most times it is the company who is the borrower, however, at times, it is also the shareholder, who needs to borrow from the company.
+- Most times, it is the company that is the borrower; however, at times, it is also the shareholder, who needs to borrow from the company.
 Although this is not considered as the generic meaning of the term, however, it might be considered as a negative shareholder loan from the perspective of the company.

 How Shareholder’s Loan is Used?

 At times the companies require quick financing for its working capital requirements.
 For this reason, it may go into a shareholder’s loan format because it needs regularly and that too at a snap of the fingers; otherwise, its day to day operations are hampered.
 An example being the loan agreement between eBay PRC Holdings (Bvi) Inc. and Tom Online Inc., dated December 20, 2006, as per the archives of SEC.

 At times the purpose of the loan is not specified because there isn’t anyone particular use for the funds.
 A company might need additional funds, and therefore instead of raising more equity, it prefers debt capital, and therefore instead of going to an outside lender, it asks for the same from its shareholders.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion